ruezheng/git-collaboration-practice/README.md

+#Hello!
-Hello!
-My name is Rue.
+##My name is Rue.
 My parter is Cami!
+This project is awesome!